-- a) Worksheet #1: by 12:00pm local time (Ho Chi Minh City) on TBA.
-Please note this is the day of departure from Vietnam plan accordingly! - b) Worksheet #2: by 5:00pm local time (Rabat) on TBA.
-Please note this is the day before the start of your 5-day break - plan accordingly!
+- a) Group Assignment #1: by 5pm local time (Ho Chi Minh City) on Tuesday, March 3. - b) Group Assignment #2: by midnight local time (Ouarzazate) on Tuesday, March 31.

-Comparative Political Ecology Essay (35%)
+Comparative Political Ecology Essay (30%)

 This 5-6 page essay (doubled-spaced, 12pt.
 Times New Roman, 1-in. margins) should address the political ecology of energy, food production, or water management (or a nexus of these) comparatively across two or more countries.
-To link issues in food-water-energy to political and economic structures the essay should draw upon one (or, if necessary, two) 'narratives/theses' as outlined in Robbins (2012: 21-24):
+To link issues in food-water-energy to political and economic structures the essay shoulddraw upon one or more 'narratives/theses' outlined in Robbins (2012: 21-24):

-- -Degradation and marginalization thesis
+-Degradation and marginalization thesis

-- -Conservation and control thesis

-- -Environmental conflict and exclusion thesis

-- -Environmental subjects and identity thesis

-- -Political objects and actors thesis
+- -Conservation and control thesis - -Environmental conflict and exclusion thesis - -Environmental subjects and identity thesis - -Political objects and actors thesis